Tailwind CSS vs CSS Modules: Which Should You Use in 2026?

 }

-The Tailwind version is ~10 lines.
-The CSS Modules version is ~40 lines across two files.
+Tailwind: ~10 lines.
+CSS Modules: ~40 lines across two files.
 Whether that matters depends on whether your team values brevity or separation of concerns.

-Tailwind CSS is essentially a design system out of the box.
-Its default spacing scale, color palette, and typography are well-considered.
-Customizing the theme is straightforward in the new CSS-based config in v4:
+Tailwind IS a design system out of the box.
+Its spacing scale, colors, and typography are well-considered.
+Customizing in v4:

 /* tailwind.css (v4 CSS-based config) */